 Lanzhou Roast Buns

 Lanzhou's Hui-Muslim community has baked these in vertical clay ovens — locally called 馕坑 nāngkēng, related to the Central Asian tandoor — for as long as the city has been a Silk Road trade post.
-The form differs from Xinjiang samsa: Xinjiang uses a thicker laminated pastry, while Lanzhou's wrapper is hand-pulled wheat dough, closer to a baked dumpling than a pie.
+The form differs from Xinjiang samsa: Xinjiang uses a thicker laminated pastry, while the wrapper here is the same thin unleavened wheat dough rolled flat and folded into a square.

 Crack the top crust and steam rushes out — inside is wet with lamb juice the dough has trapped.
 The skin is brittle on top, chewy underneath where it touched the oven wall.
 Filling reads onion-sweet first, then cumin, then a clean lamb-fat finish.
 Eat hot; once cooled, the dough toughens and the magic is gone.